Thunder Over Louisville

-Thunder Over Louisville, the annual kickoff event of the Kentucky Derby Festival, is an airshow and fireworks display in Louisville, Kentucky.
-It is generally held each April, about two weeks before the first Saturday in May, or Derby Day.
-In years where Easter Sunday falls on the usually scheduled weekend, Thunder is moved a week earlier.
-It is the largest annual fireworks display in North America and began as part of an opening ceremonies event in 1989 with daytime fireworks.
+Thunder Over Louisville is an annual airshow and fireworks display in Louisville, Kentucky, serving as the kickoff event of the Kentucky Derby Festival.
+It is held on a Saturday in April preceding the Kentucky Derby, the first Saturday in May, usually by two weeks.
+For some time, it was the largest annual fireworks display in North America.
+To this day, the event remains one of the largest.

+Thunder began as part of an opening ceremonies event in 1989 with daytime fireworks.
 1990 brought the first nighttime fireworks event.
-It officially began in its current location along the Ohio River in 1991 with fireworks, and an annual air show was added in 1992.
+It officially began in its current location along the Ohio River in 1991 with fireworks, and an air show was added in 1992.